bisbaldi/blockchain_in_a_nutshell/README.md

 ### Proof of Work vs Proof of Stake
 POS is more cost-effective - way less computing power is needed to verify a transaction, and thereby, less electrical power.
 In POW, should a single entity possess more than 51% of the networks computing power, the chain could be critically influenced.
 POS may also not be optimal - nothing at stake problem.

+### RAFT
+Nodes can either be followers, leaders, or candidates to become a leader.
+Elections among the nodes are held to determine leaders.
+Leaders communicate with the clients and broadcast state changes to all followers that replicate the changes themselves.